 In July 2018, a new standard for secondary batteries IS16046 (Part1) and (Part2) was announced.
 It is necessary to test and register batteries again based on the new standard and to change the indications on the batteries.
 Since a drastic solution is required regarding newly added items subject to the standard and a transitional period for revising technical standards, Japan will continue to request the Indian government to improve the system.
-Under the Mandatory Testing and Certification of Telecom Equipment (MTCTE) of the Indian government TEC (Telecommunication Engineering Center), Phase-I products became mandatory on October 1, 2019 and Phase-II products became mandatory on October 1, 2020, and Phase-III products and Phase-IV products will become mandatory on July 1, 2023.
+Under the Mandatory Testing and Certification of Telecom Equipment (MTCTE) of the Indian government TEC

+(Telecommunication Engineering Center), Phase-I products became mandatory in October 2019, Phase-II products became mandatory in October 2020, Phase-III products and Phase-IV products will become mandatory in January or April 2024, and Phase-V products will become mandatory in July 2024.
 This regulation is intended for telecom equipment, but the safety requirement covered by the "Regulation on electronic and information technology devices 2012 (mandatory registration duties)" and the wireless requirement covered by the WPC wireless authentication are already included in the items to be tested for the acquisition of certification.
 This is considered to be a double regulation.